javaldivia/Cone_Calorimeter_View_Factor/README.md

 ```
 ## Schematic Representation & Description of Scripts

 The figure below illustrates the experimental setup and dimensions for the cone calorimeter heater, showing two idealized geometries: a **helical coil (HC)** arrangement (left) and a **truncated cone (TC)** (right).
-The constants are defined as $R_1 = R_2 = 40$ mm and $H = 65$ mm, following the ISO 5660 standard.
+The constants are defined as $R_1 = R_2 = 40$ mm and $H = 65$ mm, following the [ISO 5660](https://www.iso.org/standard/57957.html) standard.
 The key parameters used in the calculations are also shown.

 ![Schematic of the experimental setup](images/Cone_ISOM.png)
-*Figure: Schematic of the experimental setup and dimensions for the cone calorimeter heater (not to scale), illustrating two idealized geometries: a helical coil arrangement (left) and a truncated cone (right).*
+*Figure 1: Schematic of the experimental setup and dimensions for the cone calorimeter heater (not to scale), illustrating two idealized geometries: a helical coil arrangement (left) and a truncated cone (right).*

 ### View Factor Computation